TONAL WINTER LANDSCAPE

 An alternative is to brush on glue or Mod-Podge on select areas of the background and sprinkle snow glitter over top.

-To download a Figure Skater, Downhill Skier and Snow Jumper template, click the yellow box below:
+To download a Figure Skater, Downhill Skier and Snow Jumper template, click the yellow box below to receive a free download from this tonal winter landscape lesson:

 Did you like this lesson?
 Feel free to share it using the share tabs above.